tiagocriar/gonetfy/README.md

 # GONETFY
-Simple internet checker activity
+A simple internet connectivity checker

-🛠️ **This is a Hobby Project** 🛠️
+🛠️ **Hobby Project** 🛠️

-This project was developed during my free time and does not have professional support.
-Contributions and suggestions are welcome, but responses may not be immediate.
-Let's keep the passion for coding alive! 🚀
+This project was created in my spare time and is not backed by professional support.
+I appreciate any contributions and suggestions, though I ask for your patience as my response times may vary.
+Together, let's fuel our coding enthusiasm! 🚀

+**Compatibility:** Currently, only for Ubuntu.

 Used only in ubuntu
 ## USAGE